gacetta/notes/commandLineTools.md

 - `touch`: creates a new, empty file in current working directory (not on windows)

 to edit a text file in the terminal window:  `sudo nano fileName.txt`

+- `open` - opens a file in the default program for your system